 Clark said he contacted the victim, who told him she was assaulted for several months when she attended the Holy Family Catholic Church in Irving, Texas with her aunt.

 She reported the abuse in 2004 to the Dallas diocese.
-However, Clark said the allegation wasn't noted in Brown's file, which he reported to the diocese's attorney.
-Three weeks later, Clark said, he received 51 more pages from Brown's file, with a few pages documenting the allegation.
+However, Clark said, the allegation wasn't noted in Brown's file that was handed over to police.
+The detective said he reported that to the diocese's attorney.
+Three weeks later, he received 51 more pages from Brown's file, with a few pages documenting the allegation.

 Clark said he also learned from the documents that Brown admitted to assaulting two children during the '80s after befriending the victims' families.
 The first assault happened in 1980 at Brown's Washington, D.C. apartment, and the other in 1987 at the second victim's family home in Irving, Texas.